 Where this tier shines:

 - You can fatten or sell weaners.
-Flexibility based on market conditions.
+Flexibility by market.
 Weaner prices high?
 Sell them.
 Liveweight crash?
 Hold and fatten.

 Where this tier breaks:

 - Sow management is hard.
-A first-time sow farmer who underfeeds during lactation, mistimes AI, or skips parvo/PRRS vaccines can lose 30-50% of expected output in year 1.
+A first-time sow farmer who underfeeds during lactation, mistimes AI, or skips parvo and PRRS vaccines can lose 30-50% of expected output in year 1.
+Hedge this: consult a vet on the breeding-herd vaccine schedule rather than copying a video.

 - Cashflow gap.
 The 6-month pre-revenue window kills farmers who didn't plan for it.
 Many ₱200,000-tier farms fold in month 4 because they ran out of feed money.

 - ASF risk concentrated in your breeding herd.
-Losing a sow is losing P20,000+ asset plus all future litters.
+Losing a sow is a ₱25,000+ asset plus every future litter.
+Smallholder farms are 3.85x more exposed to ASF than commercial ones.

 Who this tier fits: Backyard farmers with 1-2 cycles of fattener experience, families serious about livestock as primary income, retirees moving to provincial farms.
 Don't start here cold.